 (6) Exemption from Permit Requirement.
 An animal that is classified as “potentially dangerous” under the provisions of PMC 6.05.010 may be exempted from the permit requirements of subsection (5) of this section, provided such animal has passed the Canine Good Citizen (CGC) test of the American Kennel Club (AKC), as administered by the Poundmaster or the Animal Control Authority, or a reasonably equivalent canine behavioral test as determined by the City, and received the appropriate certificate from AKC or equivalent approved testing agency.
-Animals that pass the AKC CGC test or approved equivalent canine behavioral test are exempt from breed-based regulations for a period of at least two years.
+Animals that pass the AKC CGC test or approved equivalent canine behavioral test are exempt from permit regulations for a period of at least two years.
 Such animal shall be retested and passed once every two years in order to maintain this exemption.
 Animals that fail the AKC CGC test or approved equivalent canine behavioral test shall be given the opportunity to retest within a reasonable period of time, as determined by the City.

 (7) Control and Confinement.
 A dangerous and potentially dangerous animal must be muzzled and securely leashed, restrained and under the control of a person physically able to control the animal when away from the property of the owner or keeper; or, while on the property of the owner, must be securely confined within a “proper enclosure” as defined in PMC 6.05.010 made of materials strong enough to adequately and humanely confine the dog in a manner which prevents it from escaping the property and to prevent the entry of young children and kept in conformance with the requirements of subsection (5) of this section, unless otherwise exempt under subsection (6) of this section.